Steve Genter: 200-meter silver

-Several American Doctors felt he could compete, German Doctors advised him to withdraw; he refused and with the consent of his coach, competed.
-Remarkably in his first race, he won a silver medal in the 200-meter swim against rival Mark Spitz who took the gold.
-In the 200-meter qualifying heat on the morning of August 29, Genter finished only .13 second behind Spitz who, like other qualifiers, was conserving energy.
-In the Final Medal race for the 200-meter later on August 29, Genter finished about a second behind Spitz, about a body length, but actually led by a tiny margin at the 100-meter mark until the last 25 meters of the event when Spitz finished strong.
-Despite his injury, Steve swam a personal best time of 1:53:73, holding off the third-place finisher Werner Lampe by about a quarter of a second.
-The speed of his recovery was remarkable, though he swam with some pain, was barred from taking pain medication due to Olympic rules, and had light bleeding.
+Several American doctors felt Genter could compete, but German doctors advised him to withdraw.
+Genter refused and with the consent of his coach, competed.
+Remarkably in his first race, he won a silver medal in the 200-meter swim against rival Mark Spitz, who took the gold.
+In the 200-meter qualifying heat on the morning of August 29, Genter finished only 0.13 seconds behind Spitz who, like other qualifiers, was conserving energy.
+In the final medal race for the 200-meter later on August 29, Genter finished about a second behind Spitz, about a body length, but actually led by a tiny margin at the 100-meter mark until the last 25 meters of the event when Spitz finished strong.
+Despite his injury, Genter swam a personal best time of 1:53:73, holding off the third-place finisher Werner Lampe by about a quarter of a second.
+Genter was barred from taking pain medication due to Olympic rules, and had light bleeding.
 He may have had additional pain after he ripped a few stitches at his 100-meter turn at the halfway mark.